bryanberger/figma-patcher/README.md

 You can now run this application binary, which will open in a terminal prompt, keep the window open and minimize it, you should be good to go now.

+| note: This is an unsigned application, you will have to enable it to run in your system preferences on macOS, and allow it on Windows

 ## Development

 Install dependencies and start.